-I had the honor of photographing the Merchants House Museum wedding of Catherine and Wes recently, and it was a lovely event.
 The day started out with Catherine getting ready at the Standard Hotel in Coopers Square.
-She began the evening in a cocktail dress for the pre-ceremony shindig, and then came back to the hotel to change into her wedding dress for the ceremony.
+She planned two dramatically different looks for her wedding: a fun, black cocktail dress for the pre-ceremony shindig, and then a traditional white qipao wedding dress for the ceremony.

-Both the ceremony and the cocktail hour were held at the Merchants House Museum.
-This is a great venue, especially if you’d like a taste of old world charm in the middle of downtown Manhattan.
+Both the ceremony and the cocktail hour were held at the Merchant’s House Museum.
+In case you have never visited, the Merchant’s House Museum is an oasis of old world charm in the middle of downtown Manhattan.
 Keep in mind a few things: first, no flash is allowed, so it’s a particularly dark venue, photography-wise.
 Also, no furniture can be moved, so what you see is what you get.
-Second, the main room is very small, so it’s only available for wedding parties of 60 or less (it may be an even smaller number than this).
+Second, the main room is very small, so it is only available for wedding parties of 60 or less.
 The outside garden is great for cocktails (or for a ceremony if you wish), and the staff is wonderful.

-We then moved on to Congee Village on the Bowery for a traditional Chinese, multi-course feast (check out the small birds that were served along with the fruit and lobster salad!).
-During the meal, a traditional tea ceremony was performed whereby family members are shown respect by the new couple by being offered cups of tea, and the family members in turn offer gifts of gold jewelry and money to the couple.
-It was chaotic and full of love, and a great evening.
-The dinner was capped off by some scrumptious cupcakes by Baked in such flavors as green tea and passion fruit.
+After taking a few photos in the back patio of the museum, we then moved on to Congee Village on the Bowery for a traditional multi-course feast.
+Check out the small birds that were served along with the fruit and lobster salad!
+During the meal, a traditional tea ceremony.
+The ceremony involves the bride and groom showing respect to older family members by serving them cups of tea.
+In exchange, the family members offer gifts of gold jewelry and money to the couple.
+The dinner was capped off by a display of scrumptious cupcakes in such flavors as green tea and passion fruit.
 Yum!